Attribute-Based Access Control (ABAC)

 Granting Access with Tags

-To add a tag to a GRANT or REVOKE statement, declare it as an attribute in key-value form with a Boolean value (
+To add a tag to a GRANT or REVOKE statement, declare it by adding

 For example, if you want the